lamystere/endless-orgasm-machine/README.md

-# Endless Orgasm Machine - An Automated Orgasm Denial Device for ESP32
+# Endless Orgasm Machine
+**An automated orgasm denial and enhancement device for the DIY community**

 ### It knows...
 What will surprise you most is how accurate it is that you only have a few moments left.
 In this day and age algorithms are a respected part of our lives...this one knows you better than yourself.